 These forces are fueled by vast quantities of available data.
 This means that transformation is constant, and while data may help researchers and businesses make more informed decisions, it doesn’t eliminate the need for customer and employee research.

-One of the key themes in the conference was an acknowledgement that transformation is happening everywhere, and the customer is at the center.
+One of the key themes in the conference was an acknowledgment that transformation is happening everywhere, and the customer is at the center.
 The keynotes underscored this quite well, approaching the idea of customer centricity in various ways.

 Two key subjects stood out: